I am an evolutionary ecologist interested in species interactions, and especially host-parasite interactions, in a

-Here at UiB I am affiliated with the Evolutionary Ecology but collaborate also with the Theoretical Ecology Group, the Fish Disease Group, and the University gardens where I carry out field-based research in animal ecology.
-In the recent past I have also collaborated with the Department of Natural History as part of the scientific team for exhibitions at the University Museum.
+Here at UiB I am part of the Evolutionary Ecology group but also interact with the Ecological and Environmental Change Research Group, the Theoretical Ecology Group, the Fish Disease Group, and the University gardens where we have field sites.

 Utvalgets kraft / The power of selection (exhibition, UiB's Natural History Museum)

-En vitenskap for fremtiden / A science for the future (permanent exhibition, UiB's Natural History Museum)
+En vitenskap for fremtiden / A science for the future (exhibition, UiB's Natural History Museum)

 The meaning of life is 36.8 (in norwegian)